ccifuentesr/CARMENES-V/README.md

 ### Files

 All files are named `cif20.xxx_yyy_zzz.py`, where `xxx` defines the kind of output that it produces, `yyy` gives additional information about the output, and `zzz` enumerates the main variables involved.
 For example, the script `cif20.plot_literature_Mabs_SpT.py` produces an absolute magnitude vs. spectral type plot, and compares the values with those of the literature.
-The complete list of files and their description can be found below.
+The complete list of files and their description can be found below sorted by output, in alphabetical order.

 | File | Description | Input<sup id="a1">[1](#f1)</sup>| Output<sup id="a2">[2](#f2)</sup> |
 | --- | --- | --- | --- |